Green-Mountain-Insulated-Glass/BYLAWS/README.md

 - Be a resident of the United States;

 > **do we need this?**
+> NOTE: any part of this document with "options" or empty checkboxes is to highlight what work remains; the final draft cannot have options but must instead be clear and decisive with no room for misinterpretation.
 - Work
     - [ ] six months (1040 hours) for the company (The candidacy period);
     - [ ] twelve months (2080 hours) for the company (The candidacy period);